Clinics & Services

 Minor Illness Clinic

-To help maintain quick access to the right person for your problem, we have regular minor illness clinics run by our Practice Nurse.
-She can attend to 'less serious' problems (such as ear infections, coughs, sinusitis or cystitis) and can organise prescriptions to treat these conditions if indicated.
+To help maintain quick access to the right person for your problem, we have regular Minor Illness clinic run by Hannah our Minor Illness Nurse, she can attend to 'less serious problems' and can organise prescriptions to treat these conditions if indicated.

 Some minor surgical procedures can be performed at the surgery following consultation with a doctor, but you may need to be referred to Inverurie Health Centre for other procedures.